-Inspired by the Blue Blouse theatre movement in the Soviet Union in the 1920s this new work sought to re-create the energy and the vibrant atmosphere of the Blue Blouse’s own performances.
-Lasting just short of an hour thework featured twenty-two performers, and included live music and dance.
+Inspired by the Blue Blouse theatre movement in the Soviet Union in the 1920s this work seeks to re-create the energy and the vibrant atmosphere of the Blue Blouse’s own performances.

 The Blue Blouse (Синяя блуза) theatre troupe were an influential agitprop theatre collective, created by Boris Yuzhanin under the auspices of the Moscow Institute of Journalism.
 They were a very important theatre movement, now long forgotten.
 They thrived between 1923 and 1927, when they merged with the Workers Youth Theatre.